rackerlabs/technical-blog/content/blog/2020/2020-11-06-introduction-to-redis-sentinel/index.md

 Say we have a primary **A** replicating to replicas **B** and **C**.
 We have three sentinels (**s1**, **s2**, **s3**) running on our application servers, which write to Redis.
 At this point, **A** (our current primary) goes offline.
 Our sentinels all see **A** as offline and send `SDOWN` messages to each other.
 Then they all agree that **A** is down, so they set **A** to `ODOWN` status.
-From here, an election happens to see who is most ahead, and in this case, they choose **B** to be the new master.
+From here, an election happens to see who is most ahead, and in this case, they choose **B** to be the new primary.

 They modify the config file for **B** so that server no longer depends on any instances.
 Meanwhile, they modify the config file for
 **C** rewrites so that it becomes a replica of **B** instead of **A**.
 From here, everything continues as normal.
 If **A** comes